vlladin/cohort-six/projects/Grandine-Implementing-Tokio-Tracing-For-Debugging-And-Performance-Analysis.md

 - Clear guides for developers and operators to debug and monitor the system.
 - Improved confidence in performance and correctness as the client evolves.

-The project will make Grandine a more robust, maintainable, and production-ready Ethereum client, paving the way for broader adoption and community contributions
+The project will make Grandine a more robust, maintainable, and production-ready Ethereum client, paving the way for broader adoption and community contributions.

 ---